lukso-network/docs/docs/guides/vault/create-a-vault.md

 :::caution

 You need to have LYXt in your EOA in order to pay for the transaction fees.
-Visit the :arrow_right: **[LUKSO L16 Faucet Website](https://faucet.l16.lukso.network/)** to get some LYXt.
+Visit the :arrow_right: **[LUKSO Testnet Faucet Website](https://faucet.testnet.lukso.network/)** to get some LYXt.

 :::